tanyalamonova/javaTest/README.md

 # java robot

-This program makes it possible to go through a list of websites and update the status if the websites haven't been checked for a certain period of time
+This program makes it possible to go through a list of websites and update the status if the websites that haven't been checked for a since a certain date

 In order to run this program you need to:
 - download two .java files that are located in this folder